-- 'Teilleistung' T-BGU-106760 with examination of other type according to \S 4 Par.
-2 No. 3 details about the learning control see at the 'Teilleistung'
+- 'Teilleistung' T-BGU-106760 with examination of other type according to § 4 Par.
+2 No. 3

 Students relate the hydrodynamics theory and physical concepts to the observed physical reality.
 They apply their knowledge and skills for the comparative analysis of basic flow situations in physical models, using appropriate measurement technologies.
 They assess and evaluate the results and limitations by comparing their results with theoretical deductions.
 They extend their results of phenomena-oriented experiments with regard to practical applications in technical hydraulics and environmental flows.
 Acquired competence: operation of test facilities and instrumentation, data analysis and basic statistical error analysis, team work, written and oral communication.